vincejstraub/libratools/README.md

 For more information see the project [Wiki](https://github.com/vincejstraub/tools-libratools/wiki).

-## User Agreement
+## License

+This project is licensed under a MIT License; see LICENSE.txt for details.
 By downloading libratools you agree with the following points: libratools is provided without any warranty or conditions of any kind.
 We assume no responsibility for errors or omissions in the results and interpretations following from application of libratools.

+## Contributing

+Please read ____ for details on code conventions, and the process for submitting changes via pull requests.

 ## Maintenance